manahilfaisal/Design-and-Development-of-a-LIFI-Transciever-System-using-Computer-and-Mobile-Phones/README.md

 ## Overview
 Li-Fi is an emerging wireless communication technology that utilizes the visible light spectrum for data transmission.
 This project implements a complete Li-Fi communication cycle entirely using off-the-shelf consumer devices and software tools, including data encoding, optical modulation, sensor-based reception, signal processing, and decoding.

-**Note:** No dedicated transmitters, receivers, or custom hardware components are used.

 ---